Dungeon: History

+An example of what might be popularly termed an oubliette is the particularly claustrophobic cell in the dungeon of Warwick Castle's Caesar's Tower, in central England.
+The access hatch consists of an iron grille.
+Even turning around (or moving at all) would be nearly impossible in this tiny chamber.
+However, the tiny chamber that is described as the oubliette, is in reality a short shaft which opens up into a larger chamber with a latrine shaft entering it from above.
+This suggests that the chamber is in fact a partially back-filled drain.
+The positioning of the supposed oubliette within the larger dungeon, situated in a small alcove, is typical of garderobe arrangement within medieval buildings.
+These factors perhaps point to this feature being the remnants of a latrine rather than a cell for holding prisoners.

 In fiction

 Oubliettes and dungeons were a favorite topic of nineteenth century gothic novels or historical novels, where they appeared as symbols of hidden cruelty and tyrannical power.
 Usually found under medieval castles or abbeys, they are often used in the narrative by villains persecuting blameless characters.
 For example, in Alexandre Dumas's La Reine Margot, Catherine de Medici is portrayed gloating over a victim in the oubliettes of the Louvre.